staabm/php-slides/src/common/02_the_php_syntax.md

 ### Type Hinting

-Works with classes, interfaces, arrays or `callable`.
+Works with objects, interfaces, arrays or `callable`.
 You can't use scalar types such as `int` or `string`:

     !php